Deepak-Sangle/Deepak-Sangle/README.md

 You have finally discovered my Github profile. <br>

-Hi, I am Deepak Sangle, a third year CSE undergraduate student at IIT Kanpur who is passionate about software developement.
-I am currently working on implementing a Java Compiler in C++.
-Checkout my repositories to get to know more about my projects.
+Hi, I am Deepak Sangle, a masters student at the University of Manchester studying Advanced Computer Science.
+I have completed my undergrad degree from Indian Institute of Technology, Kanpur in Computer Science and Engineering.
+I have worked for Fiber AI (YC S23) for almost 2 years building the company from 0 to 1.
+I am currently building in stealth, dm me for collaboration or just chatting up!

 Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better. <br>
-Please feel free to visit my <a href="https://home.iitk.ac.in/~sangleds20/">Portfolio page</a> to know more about me.
+Please feel free to visit my <a href="https://deepaksangle.com/">Portfolio page</a> to know more about me.

 <i>Happy Coding!</i> 😊